In a post to his Facebook page Nuno Bettencourt said Eddie Van Halen wanted to get the original lineup of Van Halen back together again.

-“He wanted to do one final tour and have Van Halen go out the way they came in .
+Bettencourt said, “He wanted to do one final tour and have Van Halen go out the way they came in .
 Together… Guns Blazing!”
-Those were the words posted by Extreme guitarist Nuno Bettencourt as part of his recent tribute to Eddie Van Halen.

-In a post on his Facebook page, Bettencourt shares his Extreme admiration for Eddie and describes their last visit together, which took place shortly before COVID-19 hit.
+Bettencourt shared his Extreme admiration for Eddie and described their last visit together, which took place shortly before COVID-19 hit.

 Eddie was glowing with pride when talking about his son Wolfgang’s “mind-blowing” talents… and, get this… expressed excitement about bringing original Van Halen bassist Michael Anthony back in the band.
 If that were to have happened it would have marked the first time David Lee Roth, Eddie Van Halen, Alex Van Halen, and Michael Anthony would have performed together since 1984.